srivetriselvan/Easy-Effects-linux-Dolby-level-Audio-Enhancher/README.md

 - USB DACs and external audio interfaces

 Results may vary depending on the frequency response of your headphones or speakers.

-## Installation

-1. Download the preset JSON file.
-2. Open EasyEffects.
-3. Navigate to **Presets**.
-4. Select **Import**.
-5. Choose the downloaded preset.
-6. Apply the preset to your output device.

 ## License